• Link to Facebook

 Entrance Requirements

-This program welcomes applications from both in-service and pre-service teachers.
-All applicants must have earned a high school diploma, be familiar with Waldorf education and anthroposophy (although a Foundation Studies background is not required), and be able to satisfy your fieldwork requirements during the course of the program.
-See our Apply page for full details.
+This program welcomes applications from both in-service and pre-service teachers (see definitions under Fieldwork, below).
+All applicants must have earned a high school diploma, be familiar with Waldorf education and anthroposophy (although a Foundation Studies background is not required), and be able to satisfy fieldwork requirements during the course of the program.

 Key Program Goals